Day #2 of my Colorado Career Highlight challenge. Moment's Notice...

 They begged me to rescue the disaster that was happening.
 Really, they begged!

 Even though our male vocalist wasn’t there that night I was cool with singing my dozen or so lead vocal tunes, and we had the divine Diana Wood with us!
 We came out, all eyes on us and palpable tension.
 Oh boy.
 Even though Jack Mack’s dreadlocked singer was about 50 times more soulful than me, I kicked things off by singing a medley of “Soul Man” and “Gimme Some Lovin’” and the dance floor flooded with a sudden tsunami of happy people.

 It was a slam-dunk for us from that point on…we were exactly what they needed.

 The “Suits” were SO relieved.
 I’ll bet they regretted spending the money to fly in a big party band from L.A.
 Believe me, the guys in Jack Mack were not happy with the way we won the crowd that night.
 I talked with them about it backstage.
 We always did a good job for the client, but on this night we were like The Avengers, and we turned the whole vibe around for everybody.

 I say “we” but I suppose it’s okay to give myself credit now and then for being the Captain.

 Some additional thoughts on my time with Moment’s Notice…

-Many of Denver colleagues met me through this agency work, and some are still my dearest lifelong friends.
-I’m very grateful for that, and for those cats who have remained my friends despite my mental health issues.
-I was lucky to work with such a variety of musicians within this agency, especially because they had all gone to college, and I was just a self-taught kid with no college who still managed to be able to hang.
+Many of my Denver musical colleagues met me through this agency, and some are still my dearest lifelong friends.
+I’m very grateful for that, and for those cats who have remained my friends.
+I was lucky to work with such a variety of musicians within this agency, especially because they had all gone to college, and I was just a self-taught kid with no college.
+Still,

 Thank you dear readers!